Hritik74/Diamond-Price-Prediction-Project/README.md

 python setup.py install
 ```

-# another way you can mention -e . in your requirement file and you can run
+- #  There is an another way for installing local packages.
+You can mention -e . in your requirement file and you can run

 ```
 pip install -r requirements.txt